 When choosing a vendor account, it’s a good idea to pause and ask yourself what goals you’re trying to achieve.
 By asking yourself the following questions, you can narrow down the right vendor accounts for your company.

-- Are you trying to stretch your business’ cash flow?
+- Are you trying to improve business cash flow?
+A more flexible payment schedule can help you manage cash flow.
 A net 60 account will probably be more attractive to you than a net 30 account which requires a faster turnaround for payment.

 - Do you want to build credit for your business?
 Consider vendor accounts that report to a commercial credit reporting agency.
 Vendor accounts with net 30 payment terms are more common in this space.